infochimps-labs/ironfan-pantry/cookbooks/elasticsearch/README.md

 /var/log/elasticsearch: elasticsearch log directory

 Use elasticsearch::autoconf to automatically discover nodes in the cluster.
-Use elasticsearch::default for a more static deployment.
+Use elasticsearch for a more static deployment.

 Both options will configure ElasticSearch and start the ElasticSearch runit service.